Margot Klestil-Löffler: First Lady of Austria

 When Thomas Klestil died in office on 6 July 2004, both his wives attended the funeral service held in St. Stephen's Cathedral in Vienna.
 The Roman Catholic Archbishop of Vienna, Cardinal Christoph Schönborn, welcomed Edith Klestil first.

 Later career

 After her husband's death on 6 July 2004, Klestil-Löffler was appointed Austrian ambassador to the Czech Republic.
 From December 2009 to December 2014, she was Austrian ambassador to the Russian Federation.
+From 2017 to 2018, Klestil-Löffler was Deputy Secretary General of the Central European Initiative (CEI) in Trieste, Italy, under Italian diplomat Giovanni Caracciolo di Vietri.

+In 2018, Klestil-Löffler was appointed as special representative for Russia by Austrian Minister for Europe, Integration and Foreign Affairs Karin Kneissl.
+She acted as a mediator in dialogue between Moscow and Washington later in 2018.

-Klestil-Löffler made headlines during the 2014 Sochi winter games when she tried to take a family of Puppies from America's silver medalist Gus Kenworthy.
+Klestil-Löffler made headlines during the 2014 Winter Olympics in Sochi when she tried to take a family of puppies from America's silver medallist Gus Kenworthy.